 A new pillow is the perfect way to freshen up a sofa, chair or even bed linens.
 With a reversible pillow, you double the update potential while keeping your color palette intact.
-The Dapper collection came out awhile ago, but the Tim Holtz fabrics are re-stocked on a regular basis and we were able to still easily source all our original fabrics.
+The Dapper collection came out awhile ago, but the Tim Holtz fabrics are re-stocked on a regular basis and you can still find many of his collection favorites online or in-store.
 Of course, you can always choose your own trio of favorites to best match your décor.

 A wide horizontal band in the petite diamond motif sets off the custom closures front and back.
 We used a chunky metal zipper across the back, stitching the full zipper on top of the band rather than hiding the tape within the seams.
 It creates a bolder look and actually simplifies the zipper installation.

 The band on the opposite side wraps over the pillow top and laces closed with metal rivets and soft leather thong.
 The outer ends of the sections are caught in the side seams, but the rest of the band is fully finished and loose, so you are truly wrapping and lacing to fit the pillow.
 In fact, we recommend inserting the pillow form first (through the zippered opening on the back side), then lacing the front in order to get the best look and fit for the loft of your pillow.

 Both the main front and back pillow panels are layered with batting and quilted.
 We used twin needle stitching for our six vertical lines of quilting to echo the look of the streets on the Maps fabric.